Sunday, 10 December 2006

 Design Tips For A Small Kitchen

-He was brilliant and explained that with a small kitchen it is vital to make every square inch work for you, and work hard.
+Just because you have a small kitchen doesn't mean you don't have style.
+But it is vital to make every square inch work for you, and work hard.
 Décor and lighting are two ways to give the illusion of space.
 And you must choose the right appliances.

 Some ideas to try include: